EzryStIago/training/docs/workshops/genomics_1.md

 ```

 ## 10. R practice
-There is one exeption when the computational job can be started on the cluster login node,  and it is when you need to install some software packages. `R program` is alread installed on the cluster as a module, but we need to add some packages from [bioconductor](https://bioconductor.org/biocLite.R) as well.
+There is one exeption when the computational job can be started on the cluster login node,  and it is when you need to install some software packages. `R program` is alread installed on the cluster as a module, but we need to add some packages from [bioconductor](https://bioconductor.org) as well. <br>
--a).
+- a).
 Install needed packages
-exit from the compute node, START R ON LOGIN NODE, install some packages
+exit from the compute node
 	```
 	exit
 	```
 You should see that the prompt in the terminal changed from a compute node to a login node.
 `netid@hal0011` to `netid@amarel`
-Now load R module
+Now load R module on a login node

 ```
 module load intel/17.0.4